Stocks rise broadly, Delta leads gains in travel companies

 The Fed revealed in the minutes from its latest meeting that it’s prepared to hike short-term rates by half a percentage point, double the usual amount, at some upcoming meetings, something it hasn’t done since 2000.

+“The Fed wants to get to neutral or something close to it as quickly as possible,” Ma said.
+“The Fed is still in a bit of shell-shock reaction mode.”

 Lingering concerns about inflation and rising interest rates have been worsened by Russia's invasion of Ukraine.
 The conflict has made for volatile energy prices as oil supplies already remain tight amid rising demand.
-U.S. crude oil prices rose 1.6% and are up nearly 40% for the year.
+U.S. crude oil prices rose 3.3% and are up roughly 40% for the year.
 That has driven up gasoline prices and added to inflation's hit on people's wallets.